ejholmes/openfocus/README.md

 To download the most recent driver installer, visit the [downloads][downloads] page.

+To update your device to the most recent firmware version, visit the [wiki article][updatefirmware].

 Building from source
 -------------------
-See the [wiki article][wiki] for instructions on building from source.
+See the [wiki article][buildfromsource] for instructions on building from source.

 [vusb]:http://www.obdev.at/products/vusb/index.html
 [libusb]:http://www.libusb.org/